Ahead of this autumns's Reframe: Women in Tech conference in London, Spektrix engineers reflect on the benefits of a flexible and caring workplace.

 Reb Willis, Engineering Delivery Lead, Mental Health First Aider & Wellbeing Champion (she/her)

 The Spektrix company values were what appealed to me initially - based on my previous experience I wanted to work for a company whose values match my own, as that’s key to wellbeing in the workplace.
-The job description focused on people, and on creating an environment where it’s safe to experiment and even fail.
+The job description focussed on people, and on creating an environment where it’s safe to experiment and even fail.